Sæby

-Sæby ([ˈseːˌpyˀ]) is a town and seaport located on the east coast of the historical region of Vendsyssel in the Jutland peninsula in northern Denmark.
+Sæby ([ˈseːˌpyˀ]) is a town and seaport located on the east coast of the historical region of Vendsyssel on the North Jutlandic Island in northern Denmark.
 The town is located in Frederikshavn municipality in Region Nordjylland.
-It has a population of 8,838 (1 January 2022).
+It has a population of 8,991 (1 January 2025).
 Sæby was granted market rights in 1524.

 History

 Until 2007 Sæby was the main town in Sæby municipality.
 Since 2007 part of Frederikshavn municipality.